seandmurray/prose_os/README.md

 // * exitValue the exit value that will be returned to the system..
 0 = all is OK, 1 = a failure.
 // WARNING: functions must be short and have no ASYNC calls!! os_util.exitFunctions(functionOne, functionTwo);

+// Returns an array of just the command line arguments. const CLI_ARGS = getCommandLineArguments();

 // Get the value assigned to a OS environmental variable.
 // If a value was set that is returned.